 The Trustee has selected the Science Based Targets initiative ("SBTi") as the Fund's portfolio alignment metric, which captures a company's progress against a self-developed decarbonisation target using a science-based methodology.
 The target can be aimed at one or all of: the short term, long term or Net Zero, with each company being scored with a binary yes or no assessment on the following target categorisations: "SBTi Approved 1.5°C", "SBTi Approved Well Below 2°C", or "SBTi Approved 2°C".
 Each of the categorisations all denote the implied global temperature increases that coincide with the decarbonisation target.
-The SBTi Score disclosed in the table above shows the proportion of assets invested in entities that are classified as being Paris-aligned.
+The SBTi Score disclosed in the table showing the Fund's performance against its selected climate-related metrics on page 10, shows the proportion of Fund assets invested in entities that are classified as being Paris-aligned.